-One of the basic principles in programming is "don't repeat yourself" (DRY).
+One of the basic principles in programming is (DRY).

 In the example above, we wanted to give distinct names to histograms in different analysis branches, and used two writers to do that.
 However, we can move ToCSV and Writer outside the Split (and make our code one line shorter):